-It is amazing how teenagers and children as well are more well versed at operating smartphones than we are.
-You might be wondering does your team have a smartphone addiction?
+It is amazing how teenagers and children are also more well-versed in operating smartphones than we are.
+You might be wondering if your team has a smartphone addiction.

 These days, children receive phones at an early age.
 Since teenagers are growing up in a world where cell phone use has been ingrained in them at such a vulnerable age, they have a high chance of developing an addiction to their smartphones and/or social media.